 Frieze London Art Fair 2018 expanded its space of discursive practices.
 During the Freize week the first edition of The Art Masters Summit art talks was held in partnership with The Courtauld Institute of Art.
 Below is a panel discussion including Alan Day (Deputy Head of Corporate Banking), Lisa Schiff (Founder & President, Schiff Fine Art), Andrea Danese (CEO and President, Athena Art Finance), Beth Greenacre (Art Consultant and Curator, David Bowie Collection, 2000 – 2016) talking about the ecology of the art market.

-Modern urban art space with artists like Banksy and his dematerialized artworks, with avatars as the new artistic subjectivity, with fictional artists such as Claire Fontaine (a Paris-based collective, the name Claire Fontaine is a“ready-made name” from a brand producing notebooks) is very different to the art spaces of salons of the past.
-The London Art Masters Summit invited a panel of curators to discuss new types of artworks, that use AI algorithms.
+Modern urban art space with artists like Banksy and his dematerialized artworks, with avatars as the new artistic subjectivity, with fictional artists such as Claire Fontaine, etc. is very different to the art space of the Salons of the past.
+The London Art Masters Summit invites a panel of curators to discuss new types of artworks, that use AI algorithms.
 Below is a panel comprised of Helen Disney, Britain Blockchain Association, CEO Unblocked Events, Mattis Curth, co-founder Artland, Luba Elliott, curator, artist and researcher, and Jess Houlgrave, co-founder of Codex Protocol.

 Jess Houlgrave: “I thought the Art Masters Summit was a great event bringing together a variety of sophisticated art world entrepreneurs, enthusiasts and collectors to discuss the future of the ecosystem.
 I am a big believer that education and dialogue is key to understanding, designing and implementing new technological solutions that can benefit the art world and so it was a pleasure to see topics such as AI and blockchain alongside wealth management and new collectors”.